How to live sustainably

 - Recycle all paper products.
 Every tonne of paper recycled saves almost 13 trees!

-- Recycle all plastic and glass bottles, containers, cartons, aluminum cans and other recyclable material marked with R, 1 or 2.
+- Recycle all plastic and glass bottles, containers, cartons, aluminium cans and other recyclable material marked with R, 1 or 2.

 - Recycle the corks from your wine and champagne bottles.
 Contact Guides Australia for more information.